 On your website brand colours, fonts, and your logo are vitally important and should reflect your brand identity.
 If your message is sobering and you handle tough problems, using whimsical fonts and cutesy graphics doesn’t meld with the serious issues your company handles.
 The opposite is also true; if your identity and mission are more light-hearted, using deep, dark colours and traditional fonts might turn people away after they make a quick judgment call.

 Not everyone in your target audience will use the same social media platform and those reasons vary widely, so it is worth posting across multiple platforms to reach more of your audience.
-However, if your name, colours, and logo are different on all these platforms, when someone jumps from Facebook to Twitter, they may not think yours is the same company because the profiles look different.
+However, if your name, colours, and logo are different on all these platforms when someone jumps from Facebook to Instagram to LinkedIn to Twitter, they may not think yours is the same company because the profiles look different.
 Or if they receive a piece of mail that looks different than the social media profile, they may also be suspect.
 Consistency brings recognition and also helps to build trust between you and your clients.

-Letterhead, invoices, printed marketing pieces; these should all have the same colours, fonts, and logo as your website and your social media platforms.
+Letterhead, invoices, printed marketing pieces; should all have the same colours, fonts, and logo as your website and your social media platforms.
 Just one more way to show your professionalism and attention to detail and your clients will certainly notice.

 Contrary to popular belief, email marketing is still one of the best ways to keep in touch with clients and to keep your company name in their memory.
-The key is to be relevant with your messages and offer valuable and engaging content.
+The key is to be relevant to your messages and offer valuable and engaging content.
 On top of these, create a template that incorporates your brand colours, fonts, and logo.
 Don’t miss a chance to build that trust between you and your audience.